“We hope to rescue and liberate them in the coming hours,” Chavez said when addressing troops in Caracas on Friday.

 The MI-172 helicopters are being sent by special arrangement with the Colombian government.

 International observers are flying with the group, including representatives from France, Switzerland and several Latin American countries.

 Oliver Stone, the American film director, and Nestor Kirchner, a former Argentinian president, were also part of the mission.

 Luis Carlos Restrepo, Colombia’s primary peace negotiator, said that his government gave the mission its full support and would not allow its military to interfere.

-Restrepo will join the group in the central Colombian city of Villavicencio, 95km east of the capital Bogota, from where they will be given instructions for movements on Saturday.
+Restrepo will join the committee in Villavicencio, 95km east of the capital Bogota, from where they will be given instructions for movements on Saturday.

 The group will disperse and head to a number of potential meeting points given by Farc before being told which is the final destination whilst in the air.